tskit-dev/tutorials/terminology_and_concepts.md

 In other words the ancestral state and the details of any mutations at that site, when coupled with the tree topology at the site {attr}`~Site.position`, is sufficient to define the allelic state possessed by each sample.
+See description for {attr}`~Mutation.parent` on how tskit handles multiple mutations along a path in a tree.

 Note that even though the genome is 1000 base pairs long, the tree sequence only contains a single site, because we usually only bother defining *variable* sites in a tree